 The Marine Corps University Foundation provides merit awards to undergraduate students admitted to or already enrolled at Harvard in support of costs associated with their education.
 Those awards are based on need and a parent’s honorable service while on active duty in the Marine Corps.
 Recipients must be sons or daughters of a Marine who (1) is on active duty, (2) has been honorably discharged after a minimum of five years active duty, or (3) died on active duty.
 Students who maintain a full-time status and are in good academic standing may qualify for a renewal of the grant for each of their undergraduate years.

-A student who meets the above requirements should submit a written request by the second Friday in August of the enrollment year for the grant to the Oppenheimer-Stein Harvard Marine Corps Scholarship.
+A new student who meets the above requirements should submit a written request by the second Friday in August of the enrollment year for the grant to the Oppenheimer-Stein Harvard Marine Corps Scholarship.
 Submit the following documentation:

 (1) A cover letter requesting consideration;